postmanlabs/labs-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

     * **Header background color:** Specify a color (hex format) for the header at the top of the documentation window.
     * **Code background color:** Specify a color (hex format) for sample code blocks.
     * **Highlight color:** Specify a color (hex format) for hyperlinks.
-    * **Share to public workspace:** Select an available [public workspace](/docs/collaborating-in-postman/public-workspaces/) to share the collection to.
+    * **Move to public workspace:** (Optional) Select an available [public workspace](/docs/collaborating-in-postman/public-workspaces/) to move the collection to.
 This will make the collection discoverable on the [Public API Network](https://www.postman.com/explore), along with its documentation.

 1. To see what your documentation will look like using the current settings, select **Preview Documentation**.
 The preview automatically updates as you change settings.